CanDev-CanDev/candev-2022-ISED-ISDE-team3024/README.md

 The python code to analyze the data throws the csv info into a dataframe, which is then thrown into a custom class.
 This class has methods which allow you to easily filter the data.
 For instance dataframe.Get_Gender_Male() returns all the rows of Subset 3 (or a subset of Subset 3) with the BYCOND column entry as "Q115 = 1."

+Macro demographic groups, such as disabilities of vision, which were included with other disability types, can be explored in detail with the scripts found in the "Subset3_Lower_Level_Analysis" folder.

  ----------------------------------------

   COMPARISON WITH OTHER DEPARTMENTS

  The excel file needed for this functionality is too big for Github (413 MB).
 Please get in touch with me (Daniel Hutama) if you need the file.
 The needed file name is 'subset_3_ISED_C.csv'.
 Since this is missing from the GitHub Repo, you will run into errors trying to run <INDICATORNAME_ALL>.py.